strimzi/proposals/056-zk-kraft-migration.md

 The operator rolls the brokers, via the `KafkaRoller`, and waits for them to be ready again.
 They are now connected to the KRaft controllers quorum only and not to the ZooKeeper ensemble anymore.

+**_Status changes_**

+The FSM moves to a `BrokersOutMigration` state to continue the finalization by configuring and rolling the controllers with the ZooKeeper migration disabled and not connected to ZooKeeper anymore.
+This state is useful if the operator crashes and it needs to recover correctly on startup not rolling brokers again but continuing with rolling controllers.

+---

+**_Preconditions_**

+The FSM is in the `BrokersOutMigration` state (as per `Kafka.status.migrationState` field).
+The the `strimzi.io/kraft: enabled` annotation is already applied on the `Kafka` custom resource.
+The brokers are up and running with the ZooKeeper migration disabled and not connect to ZooKeeper ensemble anymore.

+**_Trigger_**

+The operator just finished to roll the brokers and they are ready or it's restarting after a crash.

+**_Actions_**

-When brokers are rolled and ready again, the operator updates the controllers' configuration by removing the ZooKeeper migration flag and connection to the ZooKeeper ensemble.
+During the current reconciliation and, via the `KafkaReconciler` component, the operator updates the controllers' configuration by removing the ZooKeeper migration flag and connection to the ZooKeeper ensemble.
 More specifically, the controllers are automatically updated with the following configuration (the user cannot set them manually).

 ```shell